rfshelley/Documentation/ref-docs/app-state-ref.rst

 getLastUpdated()
 ----------------

-The last time this event was updated as a Date.
+The last time this Event was updated as a Date.

 **Signature:**
     ``Date getLastUpdated()``

 **Returns:**
-    `Date`_ - The last time this event was updated as a Date.
+    `Date`_ - The last time this Event was updated as a Date.

 **Example:**